ThaiSonP/wonderframe/README.md

 Description:

 This is a clone of Pinterest.
 It is an app that shows several images and allows users to catalog images they like.
+This project will be completed within 2 weeks using redux/ react & express.

 Minimum Viable Product: